|

 guarded secret."
 The captain shook his head,

-instructions of an emissary, so the helm responded as trained.
+with all wishes of the emissary, so the helm responded as ordered,

 rendezvous with a Jolvian ship and release this one back to you with my

-egress, "I'm not sure the vice-chair will understand," the captain
+27. "I'm not sure the vice-chair will understand," Captain Zell

 replied.
 J-2 patted the captain on the shoulder, "Don't worry,

-28. "My command?" the captain asked, knowing that any
+28. "My command?" the captain asked to no one.
+He knew that

-29. Because a Vicar was meeting the ship, the mission was
+29. Since a Vicar was meeting the ship, the details would be

 30. "So now you know where the expression 'Jolvian Denial' comes